 As part of the NEH grant project that funded cataloging of transcription discs from radio station KMBC, this multimedia web exhibit showcases highlights from the Arthur B. Church - KMBC Radio Collection, housed in LaBudde Special Collections and Marr Sound Archives.

 Vermont native's diary from 1858-1859, consisting of scans of original diary pages alongside typed transcriptions.

 Musicians Local No. 627 and the Mutual Musicians Foundation

-Website on the history of Kansas City's Local 627, the African-American Musicians Union founded in 1917 and now known as the Mutual Musicians Foundation; features photographs, sound recordings and other historic information documenting union functions, social events and the bands and members of Local 627 who created the internationally recognized Kansas City style of jazz.
+Multimedia website on the history of Local 627, the African-American Musicians Union founded in 1917 and now known as the Mutual Musicians Foundation, whose storied members purveyed the internationally recognized Kansas City style of jazz.

 The Pitch: Celebrating 30 Years

 July 2010 marked the 30th Anniversary of The Pitch, first published in July 1980 as the Penny Pitch, a music sheet handed out by Penny Lane, the erstwhile Kansas City record store at 4128 Broadway.

 Shawnee Sun Newspaper (Siwinowe Kesibwi)

 Baptist minister, Indian missionary, and printer Jotham Meeker issued the first newspaper printed in what is now the state of Kansas - and the first in the country printed entirely in a Native American language.